ARPA-SIMC/dballe/doc/src/env.rst

 ``DBA_DB``
 ----------

 Default URL to use to connect to a database.
-See [Connection methods](fapi_connect.md) for details.
+See :ref:`connect` for details.

 ``TMPDIR``